umbraco/rfcs/RichTextEditor/0000-simpler-faster-editor.md

 We don't want the editor to be a page builder, grid or in other ways an editor for advanced landing pages, but we want to enable that the editor can be used as a part of a page builder.

-We believe that the Trix-editor by Basecamp ticks most boxes and should be used as the foundation for L'Éditeur.
+We believe that the [Trix-editor by Basecamp](https://trix-editor.org/) ticks most boxes and should be used as the foundation for L'Éditeur.

 ## Motivation

 Umbraco's mission is about _helping you deliver delightful digital experiences by making Umbraco friendly, simpler and social_.
-While we beleive that Umbraco has one best editor experiences for a generic cms, we do believe that for core content editing we can do better.
+While we believe that Umbraco has one best editor experiences for a generic cms, we do believe that for core content editing we can do better.

-We've been impressed with the content creation experiences of Medium and we've been researching and comparing how to create different types of content in different ways in Umbraco.
+We've been impressed with the content creation experiences of [Medium](https://yabwe.github.io/medium-editor/demo.html) and we've been researching and comparing how to create different types of content in different ways in Umbraco.
 From the Rich Text Editor, to the Grid to using 3rd party packages.

 We believe that the current solutions provided in Umbraco are either too basic or too advanced and there's room for a modern and focused Rich Text Editor that is faster and less bloated than the current TinyMCE based one and where the focus for the features should be centered around improving the workflow and speed of content creators.